calvinrzachman/bolts/04-onion-routing.md

 - MUST use `b(i)` instead of its private key `k(i)` to decrypt the onion.
 Note that the node may instead tweak the onion ephemeral key with `HMAC256("blinded_node_id", ss(i))` which achieves the same result.
-- If an `encrypted_data` field is provided:
+- MUST decrypt the `encrypted_data` field using `rho(i)` and use the decrypted fields to locate the next node
-  - MUST decrypt it using `rho(i)`
+- If the `encrypted_data` field is missing or cannot be decrypted:
-  - MUST use the decrypted fields to locate the next node
+  - MUST return an error
 - If `encrypted_data` contains a `next_blinding_override`:
   - MUST use it as the next blinding point instead of `E(i+1)`
 - Otherwise: